Your Guide to a Day Trip to Milwaukee

 3. See a show at Milwaukee Rep.

 One of the greatest regional theater companies in the United States is the esteemed Milwaukee Repertory Theater.
 The theater is known for producing sophisticated productions of both plays and musicals, classics and world premieres.
 The Rep has helped foster the careers of many notable theater and film artists, including Ayad Akhtar and Jeffrey Tambor.
-You won’t want to miss their spirited production of Guys & Dolls this season, which you can save nearly 80% on tickets to through TodayTix.
+You won’t want to miss their production of “In the Heights,” which is running Sept.
+18-Oct.
+28. You can save nearly 80% on tickets to through TodayTix.

 4. Have a bite at the Odd Duck.